Sicphorm – Wake Up

 Shakra - High Noon - 70%

-After couple of solid albums with John Prakesh, Swiss rockers are back with their original singer Mark Fox in an attempt to grab hold of the quality and success of their late 90’s – early 00’s era.
+After a couple of solid albums with John Prakesh, Swiss rockers are back with their original singer Mark Fox in an attempt to grab hold of the quality and success of their late 90’s – early 00’s era.

-Those two albums released with Prakesh were actually quite good and he did a fine job while in the band, but it seems like the fans never really took him to their hearts and perhaps, that more than anything is the reason Fox is back in the band.
+Those two albums released with Prakesh were actually quite good, and he did a fine job while in the band, but it seems like the fans never really took him to their hearts and perhaps, that more than anything is the reason Fox is back in the band.

-Shortly before the exit from the band Fox was part of Shakra’s finest release to date.
+Shortly before the exit from the band, Fox was part of Shakra’s finest release to date.
 Everest is not only the bands strongest release, but also close to a perfect power metal record.

 So does the return of Fox mean that Shakra have managed to reach the zenith once more?
 Well no. I think that Prakesh did very well in the band, but I always proffered Fox mostly due to the more edge and bit more of a raw quality to his voice.
-But the fact is that Shakra didn’t lack good tunes while he was away and in the end it’s the songs that are the most important.
+But the fact is that Shakra didn’t lack good tunes while he was away, and in the end it’s the songs that are the most important.

 Songs on High Noon bear the mark of Sharka as much as any of their album.
-There is not much new here, but then again re-innovation was never something Shakra had on their agenda.
-Their agenda was always to deliver potent, melodic hard rock songs and they did that throughout their entire career.
+There is not much new here, but then again, re-innovation was never something Shakra had on their agenda.
+Their agenda was always to deliver potent, melodic hard rock songs, and they did that throughout their entire career.

-There are few space fillers there and more often than in the past the lyrics get to feel tacky, but in general Shakra does what they do best and while the return of Fox is welcome, it didn’t result in an album that will stand out in history of Shakra.
+There are few space fillers there and more often than in the past the lyrics get to feel tacky, but in general Shakra does what they do best and while the return of Fox is welcome, it didn’t result in an album that will stand out in the history of Shakra.

 www.shakra.ch